PDC Module 1 - The Ecology of Wellbeing

 Pre-recorded sessions

-It is important that you watch these recordings before the second live session of the course to allow you to follow with the content.
-If you have questions, please bring these to the live sessions.
+It is important that you watch these recordings before the last live session of the module to allow yourself to follow with the content.
+If you have questions, please take a note and bring these to the live sessions.

 A presentation of permaculture projects on different scales